-This chickpea and potato curry became a family favourite a few months ago when I first started making it, and we now have it at least every fortnight!
+This chickpea and potato curry became a family favorite a few months ago when I first started making it, and we now have it at least every fortnight!
 As I like to keep the spices mild, this curry is suitable for adults and kids.
 However, if you prefer a spicier curry then I will provide you with what adjustments to make below.

-Chickpeas – You can either use tinned or dried chickpeas.
+- Chickpeas – You can either use tinned or dried chickpeas.
 If you’re using tinned, then you will need to rinse and drain the chickpeas.
 But if you’re using dried chickpeas, then you will need to soak them in water for minimum 3 hours (with 1 tsp of bicarbonate of soda) and then cook them in water with 1 tsp of ground cumin until they’re soft.

-Potatoes – Wash, peel, and cube the potatoes.
+- Potatoes – Wash, peel, and cube the potatoes.

-Olive oil, onion & garlic – Dice the onion and mince the garlic.
+- Olive oil, onion & garlic – Dice the onion and mince the garlic.

 Start by heating the olive oil in a large saucepan.
 Cook the diced onion for a couple of minutes, until it’s soft and translucent.
 Add the garlic, and cook for one more minute while stirring until it’s fragrant.

-It is very important to add the spices at this stage, as this helps activate them and they will easily infuse the vegetables that will give you more flavour.
+It is very important to add the spices at this stage, as this helps to activate them and they will easily infuse the vegetables that will give you more flavor.
 I’ve added different spices to my curry, but if you don’t have one or two of them on hand that’s not a problem.
 There’s a different version of this curry that does not use garam masala, but I find the curry to be much tastier with the masala added.
-Turmeric will help bring out the taste in this curry and give it a vibrant colour.
+Turmeric will help bring out the taste in this curry and give it a vibrant color.
 However, if you don’t have any ground turmeric on hand you can skip it.